 Asia Savvy 2021

-Dinah Towle, Project Lead
+Dinah Towle, Adviser

 My role in the University of Auckland is Coordinator for New Zealand Asia Institute.
 I have been involved with the Asia Savvy conference since its inception in 2011, mostly in the role of project management.
 I work on development of annual themes and innovating formats for the Asia Savvy annual conference as well a providing administrative support.
 I enjoy working with an energetic team of students who are clearly passionate about the importance of being Asia Savvy, crafting a topical conference and bringing our audience a relevant, innovative and thought-provoking event.